anlutfi/SCC5830_final/README.md

 ## Metodology
 The main processing tasks involved will be image segmentation, to divide the images into individuals.
 Also, image description will be used to identify the segmented individuals' species.
 More specifically, the intended steps for the process are detailed below:

 1. Get a dataset with many examples of each tree species present in these woods, as each one is a texture.
 As of now, I did this by eye and with one example per texture.
 This depends on the availability of the forest engineers involved and is scheduled to happen soon.
+There is an inventory of the tree species present in the studied forest, and manual annotation will follow this document.

 2. Compute the centroid of each sepecies' texture by its descriptors.
 As this domain does not have very strong edges or transitions, enhancements will have to be experimented with in order to differentiate the classes.